Defenses In Personal Injury Cases

-If you're thinking about filing a personal injury claim, you'll need to know what kinds of arguments (defenses) you can safely anticipate from the other side, so you can be prepared.
-And, if you are on the other side (as a defendant) and someone is claiming that you're to blame for causing their injuries, you'll want to understand some defense strategies that can help you avoid liability.
+If you're thinking about making a personal injury claim after any kind of accident, you'll need to understand what kinds of arguments and defense strategies you can anticipate from the other side.
+And, if you're on the other side, and someone is claiming that you're at fault for causing their injuries, you'll want to understand some defense strategies that can help you avoid injury liability.

-Was the Plaintiff Also at Fault for the Accident?
+Was the Injured Person Also At Fault for the Accident?

-When a plaintiff files a lawsuit for personal injury, one of the first arguments usually heard from the defendant's side is that the plaintiff him or herself was at fault for the accident or the resulting injuries.
+When someone files an injury-related insurance claim or personal injury lawsuit, one of the first arguments usually heard from the other side is that the injured person was at fault for the accident (in whole or in part).

 Most states follow a "comparative negligence" rule in personal injury cases, calculating damages under a formula that looks at each party's degree of fault for the accident.